docusign/code-examples-java/README.md

 ## Rooms API

+**Note:** To use the Rooms API you must also [create your Rooms developer account](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
+Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.
 For more information about the scopes used for obtaining authorization to use the Rooms API, see the [Required Scopes section](https://developers.docusign.com/docs/rooms-api/rooms101/auth/).

-**Note:** To use the Rooms API you must also [create your DocuSign Developer Account for Rooms](https://developers.docusign.com/docs/rooms-api/rooms101/create-account).
-Examples 4 and 6 require that you have the DocuSign Forms feature enabled in your Rooms for Real Estate account.

 1. **Create room with Data.**
    [Source](./src/main/java/com/docusign/controller/rooms/examples/R001ControllerCreateRoom.java)